 But, did you know that the average travel nurse salary is also a bonus for those willing to live life on the road?

 But it’s not just the travel nurse salary base that makes the compensation so attractive.
-There are actually a lot of elements that go into the salary of a travel nurse.
+There are actually a lot of elements that go into the travel nursing salary.